Controllable protein design with particle-based Feynman-Kac steering: Main

-We model protein generation as a discrete denoising diffusion process that transforms random noise into structured molecular configurations.
-The process consists of two components: a forward diffusion process that progressively adds noise to native protein structures, and a reverse process that learns to recover structure from noise.
-Each protein conformation \(\mathbf{x}_t\) is represented in a rigid-frame coordinate system, where residues are described by their C\(\alpha\) positions together with local orientation frames defined by the N-C\(\alpha\)-C atoms \citep{rfd, se3, diff_wu, trippe_2022}.
-The forward process defines a sequence of latent variables \(\mathbf{x}_0, \mathbf{x}_1, \dots, \mathbf{x}_T\), where \(\mathbf{x}_0\) represents the native protein backbone and \(\mathbf{x}_T\) approaches a standard Gaussian distribution through successive noising steps \(q(\mathbf{x}_{t+1} \mid \mathbf{x}_t)\).
-The reverse, or generative, process is parameterized by a neural network \(p_\theta\) with parameters \(\theta\) that iteratively denoises \(\mathbf{x}_t\) to generate artificial data \(\mathbf{x}_0\) according to where \(p(\mathbf{x}_T)\) denotes the distribution over noisy structures.
-During generation, the model begins from \(\mathbf{x}_T \sim p(\mathbf{x}_T)\) and successively generates \(\mathbf{x}_0\), corresponding to a valid protein backbone.
+Protein diffusion frames protein generation as a discrete denoising process that transforms random noise into structured molecular configurations.
+Each intermediate state is a protein conformation, where residues are described by their C$\alpha$ positions together with local orientation frames defined by the N--C$\alpha$--C atoms \cite{rfd,se3,diff_wu,trippe_2022}.
+Generation proceeds by starting from a highly corrupted noise-like structure and iteratively applying a learned reverse transition that gradually restores protein-like geometry, ultimately producing a valid backbone.

-To introduce control over the generative process, we extend diffusion-based protein modeling with a sequential Monte Carlo formulation inspired by the FK formula \citep{DelMoral2004, Chopin2020}.
-In this framework, an ensemble of particles, each representing a diffusion trajectory \(\mathbf{x}_{0:T}\), evolves under the influence of guiding potentials that tilt sampling toward configurations with desired properties.
-During the generative process, particles are reweighted according to a scalar reward that quantifies the extent to which the intermediate structure at step \(t\) satisfies a specified objective, thereby steering the ensemble toward high-reward regions of structural space.